ErasmusMC/gridappclient/README.md

 Grid Application Client
 =============

 Program to run applications easily on the [Life Science Grid](https://github.com/bstoker/gridappclient/wiki/Life-Science-Grid).
-Basically this application wraps an SSH client, so users interact with an easy-to-use GUI only.
-Currently these applications are integrated:
+Basically this application wraps an SSH client, so users interact with an easy-to-use graphical user interface (UI) only.
+Currently these applications are supported:
 * TopHat 2

 See [this page](https://github.com/bstoker/gridappclient/wiki/Adding-a-New-Application) on how to add an application.